Citroën Traction Avant: History

 The Traction Avant, French for front-wheel drive, was designed by André Lefèbvre and Flaminio Bertoni in late 1933 / early 1934.

-The Traction Avant was a late entrant into the growing front-wheel drive market in Europe, competing with the well established DKW and Adler models and joining other entrants at around the same time such as the BSA Scout.
+The Traction Avant was a recent entrant into the growing European front-wheel drive market, competing with the well established DKW F2 and Adler Trumpf models and joining other entrants at around the same time such as the BSA Scout.
 Front-wheel drive had appeared in the previous decade through luxury vehicle manufacturers Alvis, which built the 1928 Racing FWD in the UK, and Cord, which produced the L29 from 1929 to 1932 in the United States.
-Ultimately, the inline engine front wheel drive layout of cars like the Citroën Avant was to be a dead end and virtually all modern mass-produced front wheel drive cars use the transverse engine layout, as pioneered by DKW from 1931.
+Ultimately, the inline engine, front wheel drive layout of cars like the Citroën Avant was to be a dead end.
+Virtually all modern mass-produced front wheel drive cars use the compact transverse engine layout, as pioneered by DKW F1 from 1931 with a small two cylinder two stroke engine.

 The Traction Avant's structure was a welded unitary body / chassis.
 Most other cars of the era were based on a separate frame (chassis) onto which the non-structural body ("coachwork") was built.
-Unitary construction (also called Unit Body or "Unibody" in the US) results in a lighter vehicle, and is now used for virtually all car construction.
+Unitary construction (also called Unit Body or "Unibody" in the US) results in a lighter vehicle.
+It is now used for virtually all car construction.

 This unitary body saved 70 kg in steel per car.
 It was mass-produced, using innovative technology purchased from the American firm Budd Company.
 Weight reduction was a motivation for Citroën that American manufacturers of that time did not have.

 This method of construction was viewed with great suspicion in many quarters, with doubts about its strength.
 A type of crash test was conceived, taking the form of driving the car off a cliff, to illustrate its great inherent resilience.

 The novel design made the car very low-slung relative to its contemporaries – the Traction Avant went from appearing rakish in 1934 to familiar and somewhat old fashioned by 1955.

 The suspension was very advanced for the car's era.
 The front wheels were independently sprung, using a torsion bar and wishbone suspension arrangement, where most contemporaries used live axle and cart-type leaf spring designs.
 The rear suspension was a simple steel beam axle and a Panhard rod, trailing arms and torsion bars attached to a 75 mm steel tube, which in turn was bolted to the main platform.

 Since it was considerably lighter than conventional designs of the era, it was capable of 100 km/h (62 mph), and consumed fuel only at the rate of 10 L/100 km.